Emily-Tsui/ArtworkSearch/README.md

 Submitted by: **Emily Tsui**

 This web app: **This app allows users to search for an art piece by typing the name in the search bar.
-The search bar will filter out until the exact match is found.**
+The search bar will filter out until the exact match is found.
+Users can search through a list of titles that are only on display.**

 Time spent: **10** hours spent in total